beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `global_manager_port` -- the port of the REST web service exposed by the global manager;
 - `local_manager_port` -- the port of the REST web service exposed by the local manager;
-- `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host, the default value is `/var/lib/neat`.
+- `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host, the default value is `/var/lib/neat`;
+- `local_manager_interval` -- the time interval between subsequent invocations of the local manager;
+- `data_collector_interval` -- the time interval between subsequent invocations of the data collector.

 ## TODO

-- Define REST APIs for the Global and Local Managers
 - Find out how to remotely switch hosts on or off